Pech Merle

-The walls of seven of the chambers at Pech Merle have fresh, lifelike images of woolly mammoth, spotted horses, single colour horses, bovids, reindeer, handprints, and some humans.
+The walls of seven of the chambers at Pech Merle have recent-looking, lifelike images of mammoths, spotted and single-coloured equids, bovids, reindeer, human stenciled handprints, and some human figures, as well.
 Footprints of children, preserved in what was once clay, have been found more than 800 m underground.
-In 2013 the Tracking in Caves-project tested experience based reading of prehistoric footprints by specialised trackers of Ju/'hoansi San with great success.
-Within a 10 km radius of the site are ten other caves with prehistoric art of the Upper Palaeolithic period, but none of these are open to the public.
+In 2013, the project Tracking in Caves tested experience-based readings of prehistoric footprints by specialised trackers of Ju/'hoansi San, with great success.
+Within a 10 km radius of the site are ten other caves with prehistoric art from the Upper Palaeolithic period, but none of these are open to the public.

-During the Ice Age the caves were very probably used as places of refuge by prehistoric peoples when the area had an Arctic climate, very cold temperatures, and native animal species very different from those of the present day.
-It is supposed that, at some point in the past, rain and sliding earth covered the cave entrances with an airtight seal until the 20th century.
+During the Ice Age, the caves were very likely used as places of refuge by prehistoric peoples, as the area had a distinctly more arctic, frigid climate, with harsh winters and more plentiful, larger animal species than those of modern-day France.
+It is speculated that, at one point, erosion or flooding caused a buildup of rainwater to flow into the cave, causing mudslides that had filled part of the entry to the cave in heavy sediment, effectively keeping it preserved until its discovery in the 20th century.

 Experimental reconstruction work by French archaeologist Michel Lorblanchet has suggested that the application of the paint for some of the paintings was probably by means of a delicate spitting technique.

 The cave at Pech Merle has been open to the public since 1926.
 Visiting groups are limited in size and number so as not to destroy the delicate artwork with the excessive humidity, heat and carbon dioxide produced by breathing.

 Dapple horses of Pech Merle

 The paintings "Dappled Horses of Pech Merle", approximately 25,000 years old, depict spotted horses that look remarkably similar to the leopard pattern common in modern Appaloosas.
 Archaeologists have debated whether the artists were painting real horses they had observed or whether the spotting had some symbolic meaning.
-A 2011 study using the DNA of ancient horses, however, found that the leopard complex, which is involved in leopard spotting, was present, and concluded that the cave painters most likely did see real spotted horses.
-But there is no way of definitively knowing artist intent.
+A 2011 study using the DNA of ancient horses, found that the leopard complex, which is involved in leopard spotting, was present, and concluded that the cave painters most likely did see real spotted horses.
+However later studies disputed this, claiming that the images "are at least 10,000 years older than even the oldest horses studied in the DNA search for “leopard spotting”."

 Prehistoric signatures of Pech Merle

 A well-preserved image of a hand was also found in the cave.
-The "signature" is approximately 18,000 years b.c.
+The "signature" is approximately 18,000 years BC.
 According to the thinner wrist, it is probably a female hand.
 Depictions of hands have been discovered in many prehistoric caves.
-The painter put his hand on the wall and sprayed it with paint.
-Similar "imprints" were also left behind by the original inhabitants of Australia.
-To this day, archaeologists are not sure whether it was a kind of signature or a simple "I was here" message.
+The painter put her hand on the wall and sprayed it with paint.